A budget is a critical tool for helping you make business decisions.

 We've had to increase the number of doughnuts sold to cover the cost of this full time employee.
 We've also broken down the COGS into materials (flour, sugar etc) and labor.
 You can see that the projected annual revenue is $212,000.
 You can also see that our Gross Margin has dropped as we've pulled in full time labor to make the doughnuts.
 You can see the potential impact hiring another person to make the doughnuts could have on your gross margin.
 Having a tool like this could help you make the right decision.

-If you'd like to view the model live you can access the Google sheet here.
+If you'd like to download a copy of the budget you can access the one we created here.

-In the next blog post, we'll take this model further by adding:
+In the next blog post, we'll take this budget further by adding:

 - Details how much you will spend on sales and marketing